Office: Humanities 212-D

-Dr. Ketchum serves on the CSUF Vice President of Information Technology's Advisory Council, the Academic Senate Information Technology Committee, the College of Humanities & Social Sciences Information Technology Committee, the Provost's Online Education Task Force, and the Pride Alliance for CSUF Faculty and Staff Steering Committee.
-Outside of the University she serves on the Board of Directors for the Orange County Equality Coalition, the OCEC School Compliance Task Force Steering Committee, The Orange County Lavender Democratic Club and, is a reviewer for The M. Katherine Baird Darmer Equality Scholarship for law students.
+Ketchum serves on the CSUF Vice President of Information Technology's Advisory Council, the Academic Senate Information Technology Committee, the College of Humanities & Social Sciences Information Technology Committee, the Provost's Online Education Task Force, and the Pride Alliance for CSUF Faculty and Staff Steering Committee.
+Outside of the University, she serves on the OCEC School Compliance Task Force Steering Committee, the Orange County Lavender Democratic Club's Executive Board and is a reviewer for The M. Katherine Baird Darmer Equality Scholarship for law students.

 2005, Ph.D., Cultural Studies, University of California, Davis

-representation and visual culture; the semiotics of embodiment and the non-normative body in the context of cultural institutions; technology and the Digital Humanities; feminist and queer theory
+theories of representation and visual culture; the semiotics of embodiment and non-normative bodies and identities in the context of cultural institutions; technology and the Digital Humanities; queer theories

 Gender Diversity and LGBTQ Inclusion in K-12 Schools: A Guide to Supporting Students, Changing Lives.
 1 edition, Routledge, 2018.
 With Chappell, Sharon, and Lisa Richardson.